Distributed-Fruit-Tree/project/README.md

 -Essentials for tabs:
 1) map with search function
 2) messages, inbox/notifications
-3) profile, with picture, rating, fruit preferences, settings and app preferences too maybe
+3) profile, with picture, rating, fruit preferences
+4) App Preferences/ Settings

 * first tab: map perhaps with search function (could also have list view, prioritizing things that are super close)
 * second tab: